spotfiresoftware/tibco-streaming-maven-plugin/ep-maven/src/site/markdown/general_examples.md

     Node options may also be set on the maven command line using **-DnodeOptions**.

-Note that reading the client configuration file is disabled by default ( ie ignoreoptionsfile is set to true ) - this is to give stability to test runs.
+Note that reading the client configuration file is disabled by default (i.e., ignoreoptionsfile is set to true) — this is to give stability to test runs.
 However, the **nodeOptions** may be used to override this default :

 ```